-- Work with Community Development to produce land use and socio-economic forecasts for the region and with GIS to receive regional GIS databases. - Work with MnDOT to further explore integration of dynamic traffic and transit assignment into the regional model - Investigate and implement additional model improvements such as more detailed bicycle/pedestrian forecasting - Take advice from and collaborate with peer agencies, federal partners, and industry organizations locally and nationally in understanding the need for and implementing model improvements. - Continue to support, enhance, and keep current Tourcast activity-based travel model - Participate in the national ActivitySim collaborative project.
-Implement the ActivitySim activity-based model in the region. - Provide technical assistance to other divisions, other agencies, and local units of government in travel forecasting. - Provide technical assistance and review of major highway and transit corridor and project forecasting - Distribute socio-economic forecasts, regional transportation forecasting networks, and the regional model to partners as needed - Produce forecasts for Council and MnDOT plans and studies - Model development, enhancement, and re-calibration considering recent sensitivity testing and new survey data - Continue rebuild of travel demand model input networks - Development and implementation of alternative and/or backup modeling approaches - Continue to review reasonableness of forecasts in local comprehensive plans, environmental documents, etc. that are submitted to the Council - Improve methods for developing forecast model inputs, including networks - Distribute and support regional implementation of the FTA STOPS model for transitway forecasting - Explore and implement, as appropriate, alternative and/or backup methods for conducting travel forecasts.
+- Work with Community Development to produce land use and socio-economic forecasts for the region and with GIS to receive regional GIS databases. - Work with MnDOT to further explore integration of dynamic traffic and transit assignment into the regional model. - Investigate and implement additional model improvements such as more detailed bicycle/pedestrian forecasting. - Take advice from and collaborate with peer agencies, federal partners, and industry organizations locally and nationally in understanding the need for and implementing model improvements. - Continue to support, enhance, and keep current Tourcast activity-based travel model. - Participate in the national ActivitySim collaborative project.
+Implement the ActivitySim activity-based model in the region. - Provide technical assistance to other divisions, other agencies, and local units of government in travel forecasting. - Provide technical assistance and review of major highway and transit corridor and project forecasting. - Distribute socio-economic forecasts, regional transportation forecasting networks, and the regional model to partners as needed. - Produce forecasts for Council and MnDOT plans and studies. - Model development, enhancement, and re-calibration considering recent sensitivity testing and new survey data.

+- Continue rebuild of travel demand model input networks. - Development and implementation of alternative and/or backup modeling approaches. - Continue to review reasonableness of forecasts in local comprehensive plans, environmental documents, etc. that are submitted to the Council. - Improve methods for developing forecast model inputs, including networks. - Distribute and support regional implementation of the FTA STOPS model for transitway forecasting. - Explore and implement, as appropriate, alternative and/or backup methods for conducting travel forecasts. - Begin scoping consultant studies for 2024, including a pedestrian demand model, an update to the regional freight model.

-PRODUCTS COMPLETION DATES ActivitySim Local Implementation Phase I Q4 2022 ActivitySim Local Implementation Phase II Q4 2023 Regional Tourcast Model Update Q4 2022 Zephyr Foundation Membership Ongoing Travel Model Network Wrangler Maintenance and Enhancement Q1 2023 Regional Tourcast Model Update Q1 2023 AMPO Research Foundation Membership (ActivitySim) Q1 2022
+PRODUCTS COMPLETION DATES ActivitySim Local Implementation Phase II Q3 2024 Regional Tourcast Model Update Q3 2023 Zephyr Foundation Membership Ongoing Travel Model Network Wrangler Maintenance and Enhancement Q2 2023 AMPO Research Foundation Membership (ActivitySim) Q3 2023